InVisionApp/go-health/checkers/README.md

 ### Reachable

-The reachable checker is a generic TCP checker.
-Use it to verify that a configured address can be contacted via a request over TCP.
+The reachable checker is a generic TCP/UDP checker.
+Use it to verify that a configured address can be contacted via a request over TCP or UDP.
 This is useful if you do not care about a response from the target and simply want to know if the URL is reachable.

-The only **required** attribute is `HTTPConfig.URL` (`*url.URL`).
+The only **required** attribute is `ReachableConfig.URL` (`*url.URL`).
 Refer to the source code for all available attributes on the struct.